efraindlopez/efraindlopez/README.md

 - 👋 Hi, I’m @efraindlopez
-- 👀 I’m interested in Soccer
+- 👀 I’m interested in Chorizo
 - 🌱 I’m currently learning Computer Science at the University of Houston
 - 💞️ I’m looking to collaborate on CS projects
 - 📫 How to reach me: efrainlopez5921@gmail.com